 Find out how to get to Red beach and what the hiking trail is like in our Best South Crete Beaches guide.

-Related Post: You’ll only be able to visit 16 beaches in this Two Weeks in Crete Itinerary.
+Related Guide: You’ll only be able to visit 16 beaches in this Two Weeks in Crete Itinerary.
 Make sure to read our 21 Best Beaches in Crete guide if you want to add more beaches to your travel itinerary.

 What to do in Crete Day 7